Urgent Care with X-Ray Services Q&A

 X-rays are used to examine the inside of your body and they are mainly used to get a close look at the joints and the bones and are also used to detect problems involving internal organs.
 Problems that may be detected during an X-ray include scoliosis (abnormal curvature of the spine); lung problems, like lung cancer and pneumonia; breast cancer; heart problems, such as heart failure; cancerous bone tumors and non-cancerous; swallowing problems (dysphagia); and bone breaks and fractures.
 X-rays are also a great tool to help guide surgeons and doctors during certain procedures.
 One example is during a coronary angioplasty – a procedure that widens narrowed arteries near the heart.
 X-rays can help guide a catheter, which is a long, thin, flexible tube, along one of your arteries.

 If you are experiencing pain or discomfort and require an X-ray, then we encourage you to contact us through our website.
 We house the latest Digital X-ray, which is safe and cutting-edge technology that will help diagnose and manage your condition.
-We serve patients from Ellington CT, Unionville CT, East Haven CT, Cromwell CT, East Windsor CT, Somers CT, Burlington CT, Canton CT, Branford CT, New Haven CT, Middletown CT, Rocky Hill CT, and surrounding areas.
+We serve patients from Ellington CT, Unionville CT, East Haven CT, Cromwell CT, Oxford CT, Newington CT, East Windsor CT, Somers CT, Burlington CT, Canton CT, Branford CT, New Haven CT, Middletown CT, Rocky Hill CT Seymour CT, Middlebury CT, Hartford CT, Addison CT, and BEYOND!

 Additional Services You May Need